 Great Firewall of China and Google Cloud Platform

 If you’re reading this, you’re probably wondering how Google Cloud Platform is impacted.
-Kinsta uses Google Cloud Platform and if you host your WordPress sites with us, they should be accessible within China.
+Kinsta uses Google Cloud Platform and if you host your sites with us, they should be accessible within China.
 In fact, we have many many clients currently targeting China just fine.

 However, we also can’t guarantee accessibility as we have zero control over what the Chinese government may choose to block.
 Navi from Google Support has also stated:

 Google Cloud Platform does not have a restriction on the traffic coming from China.
 If you are hosting a website on GCP, traffic coming from the China users will not be blocked.

 That being said, Google does not have any control over the GFW blocking methods.